Unity-Technologies/com.unity.probuilder/Documentation~/workflow-edit-tasks.md

 	[Subdividing](Edge_Subdivide.md) the two selected edges then creates a third vertex, which you can connect up with the vertices at the base of the peaked section to create four perfectly even sections on the front and the back.
 This approach is much easier than trying to subdivide a five-sided polygon.

+- **Cutting**: This is similar to [subdividing faces](Face_Subdivide.md) except that you control the shape of the new face, instead of letting ProBuilder split the face evenly.
+You click on the face to define the location of the edges and vertices using the modal [Cut](cut-tool.md) tool.

 - **Boolean operations**: Some geometry is hard to create just by moving faces, edges, and vertices.
-The [Boolean](boolean.md) tool allows you to quickly combine two Meshes together to create a new Mesh.
+The experimental [Boolean](boolean.md) feature allows you to quickly combine two Meshes together to create a new Mesh.
 The final Mesh is either the addition of the two, the difference between the two, or only the common geometry between them, depending on the mode.

 ## Object-specific tasks